 Simple English definitions for legal terms

-Read a random definition: Mercantile Law
+Read a random definition: rule of the shorter term

 The Parental Kidnapping Prevention Act (PKPA) is a law that helps determine which state has the authority to make decisions about child custody in cases where parents live in different states.
 It requires states to follow certain rules when enforcing custody orders from other states.
 If a state's custody laws conflict with PKPA, the federal law takes precedence.
 However, courts still need to follow PKPA's rules when recognizing custody orders from other states.
 This law helps prevent parents from taking their children across state lines to avoid custody orders from other states.